*Stats As Of 6/1/06

 Perhaps the best power hitter in the 2007 high school class, Rams has shown light tower power over the past year that has left scouts amazed.
 With a strong arm from behind the plate to go along with the prolific righty power, Rams figures to get an abundance of attention next June.

 Leaving another difficult choice for scouts, Freddie Freeman has starred at the plate and on the mound.
 Armed with a fastball that touches 91 MPH and a big time power stroke from the left hand side of the plate, he's a potential first rounder at either spot.

 18. Brad Meyers (RHP, Loyola Marymount) - 8-4, 3.23 ERA, 111.1 IP, 117 Hits, 30 BB, 62 K

 With a 6'6" frame and a fastball in excess of 90 MPH, it is easy to see why teams can't wait to get their hands on Brad Meyers in the 2007 draft.
 He didn't miss nearly enough bats in 2006 and will need to learn to use his off speed pitches more effectively.

 19. Josh Smoker (LHP, Calhoun HS)

 While watching Josh Smoker pitch, it is easy to forget that this southpaw is not yet a senior in high school.
-He is already around 88 MPH with his fastball, with more to come, and he sports two plus off-speed pitches in his curveball and changeup that he can locate on the black.
+He is already around 88 MPH with his fastball with more to come, but he already possesses two plus off speed pitches in his curveball and changeup that he can locate on the black.
 Josh is everything a team could want in a lefty pitcher and his potential is limitless.

 20. Cole St.Clair (Rice LHP Closer) - 5-2, 1.59 ERA, 62.1 IP, 29 Hits, 23 BB, 88 K